How to Do Your Makeup When Wearing a Face Mask

 Apply your bronzer starting from the outer corners of your forehead and bring it down to the temples as well as on the upper part of your cheekbones.

-Do one swipe over the center of the nose for a more unified and natural look.
+Apply a single swipe across the nose for a more natural look.
 Apply a tiny amount of blush right above the cheeks and blend it almost towards the under-eye area for a natural flush of color.

 Normally, creamy products give the most natural look.
 But cream formulas can move around.
 This may not be a problem for eyeshadows.
 But it may be so with a bronzer, a blush, or a highlighter.